-Over the years, climbing Mount Everest has been more of a record-setting endeavour than an expedition.
-Several not so eligible candidates summit Everest each year to set records on the back of a sherpa, often times risking their lives as well as those of others accompanying them.
+Over the years, climbing Mount Everest has been more of a record-setting endeavor than an expedition.
+Several not so eligible candidates summit Everest each year to set records on the back of a sherpa, oftentimes risking their lives as well as those of others accompanying them.
 People appraising "individuals that should not be being" on Everest, leads to constant diminishing mindset towards risks involved in conquering the world’s highest peak.
 Often times, mountaineers underestimate the dangers involved on the basis of seemingly extraordinary records with a different backstory.
 Undermining the dangers in the mountains often puts the lives of several people at stake.

 Climbers Are To Blame Too

 For most of the Mountaineers, the only thing standing between the summit and them is money.
 Once they hand over the money most of the individuals put their confidence into a business supplier instead of themselves.